Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

 **Key Insight:** The infinity isn't just mathematically problematic—it's **physically falsifiable**.
 If singularities were truly infinite density, we would observe infinite gravitational effects throughout spacetime.
 We don't.
 Therefore, the infinite density prediction proves GR is incomplete.

-**Corollary:** Infinities are unphysical markers of model breakdown, analogous to division-by-zero errors in computation.
+**Corollary:** "Infinities" are unphysical, mathematical markers of model breakdown, analogous to division-by-zero errors in computation.

 ### 1.2 The Ultraviolet Catastrophe: Classical Physics Predicts Infinite Energy